Error Handling and Debugging in JavaScript

 Question:

-Modify the following asynchronous function to handle errors using try...catch
+Modify the following asynchronous function to handle errors using try...catch with async/await.

 function fetchData(url) {